Meet Our HAES Aligned Team

 • HAES (Health at Every Size) Alignment

-• Weight Neutral and Anti Diet Trainer
+• Weight Inclusive and Anti Diet Trainer

 • Disordered Eating and Eating Disorder Focus w/ Emphasis on Introduction into Movement